arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ![Portenta Max Carrier Power Jack](assets/portentaMAXcarrier_power_distro.png)

+***Modems may get stuck on certain occasions, so it is recommended that power be managed through software to allow modem rebooting when necessary.***

 ## Mini PCI Express

 **Mini PCIe**, short for Mini Peripheral Component Interconnect Express, is a smaller version of the PCIe interface mainly used in laptops and small devices to add features such as Wi-Fi®, Bluetooth®, and cellular connectivity.